azoth-lang/azoth.language.reference/src/struct-initializers.md

 would simplify to a bitwise copy of the whole struct.
 However, sometimes it is necessary to customize the copy logic.
 This can be done by declaring a copy initializer.

-A copy initializer is declared with the special name `copy` and takes an argument of type `ref Self` or `ref mut Self`.
+A copy initializer is declared with the special name `copy` and takes aa argument of type`ref Self` or `ref mut Self` which can optionally be `lent`.

 ```azoth
 public init copy(ref mut self, value: ref Self)